sensei-hacker/inavwiki/TROUBLESHOOTING.md

 2. lower P on Roll and Pitch from configurator, adjustments or stick control
 3. drop PID to 1,1,1 for Pitch and Roll and do a PID tuning from scrartch https://youtu.be/4sjXJ5HoU_c or https://youtu.be/ehyXLsvaEhw

-# POS HOLD moves...
+# POS HOLD moves in circles (toilet bowling) or runs awayyyyy
+1. TEST MAG INSULATION: on the bench, add headings to OSD then props off, connect battery, motor tabs rev up your motors and see in your goggles if the headings changes.
+If it changes you have bad insulation so move the mag away from your quad's electricals or apply copper tape between mag and main power lines.
-1. ...in circles, redo MAG calibration
+2. CALIBRATION: redo MAG calibration

 # Transition to ALT HOLD is bad
 1. Get your UAV in a stable hover in ACRO or ANGLE mode, find the amount of throttle required (openTX>Output>Throttle number at the top).
 Dial this number in configurator>Advanced Tuning tab>Hover Throttle